McKayHartman/Fitness-Website/Deliverables/Deliverable5/deliverable5.md

 How does your design observe the SOLID principles?
 Provide a short description of followed principles giving three concrete examples from your classes.

 _Grading criteria (6 points, 2 points per SOLID example):_ Show correct understanding of SOLID principles; Provide enough details to justify how the principles were observed.

+1. **Open-Closed Principle** -- The open-closed principle specifies that software should enable programmers to make additions without having to change the existing code.
+Our website uses the open-closed principle through its utilization of React JS.
+React allows us, as programmers to reuse components.
+For example, if we need to add a button to a webpage, we don't have to write a whole new button, we can just reuse the one we have.
+This extends the software while minimizing restructuring of existing code.

+2.

+3.